EQAR/deqar-docs/docs/architecture_data_model.md

 DEQAR also captures historical changes in the status and profile of agencies and institutions e.g. name changes, changed activity, physical relocation and changes in the institutional structure (see [**Hierarchical and Historical Institutional Relationships**](https://docs.deqar.eu/DEQAR_overview/#hierarchical-and-historical-institutional-relationships)).
 Changes in the quality assurance regulations within EQAR countries are also captured.
 To this end, DEQAR differentiates between updates in data due to typographical or syntax errors, and “substantial” updates considered part of the historical data trail.
 Historical data will be part of the search domain and can therefore be queried by end users.

 Any request for an update to an institution record to record historical changes of this sort may be submitted to the EQAR secretariat for review.
 (It is part of the daily work of the EQAR secretariat to keep the registry of agencies and countries complete and up to date.
+Changes to the agency's activities, other than purely editorial or technical changes, must be made through [Substantive Change Reports](https://eqar.eu/register/reporting-and-renewal.html#c1585).
 Nevertheless, in case there is a concern about the recorded status, location or activities of a specific agency or of the quality assurance regime in a particular country, questions can also be directed to the EQAR secretariat.)

 ![DEQAR High Level Data Model with historical records](img/DEQARPhysicalERDiagram_Design31_20-01-18_historical.jpg)